Table of Contents

 Causes of ectopic pregnancy

-The biggest number of all ectopic pregnancies is manifested in the tubes (= tubal pregnancy).
+The most common location of for ectopic pregnancy is the fallopian tubes (= tubal pregnancy).
 The uterine tube is divided into such parts as: ampulla, isthmus and intramural.
 The ampulla portion is affected more often.
 The isthmic and intramural portions are affected less often.

 Approximately 1 % of ectopic pregnancies can affect the uterus, ovary, peritoneum (= abdominal pregnancy) or the cervix.